junxit/us-congress-bills-114/metadata.md

 - 2016-06-07 — Placed on the Union Calendar, Calendar No. 470.
 - 2016-06-07 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-604, Part I.
 - 2016-06-07 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-604, Part I.
+- 2016-06-08 — Received in the Senate and Read twice and referred to the Committee on Finance.